 Fiverr International (FVRR) Receives a Rating Update from a Top Analyst

-Oppenheimer analyst Jason Helfstein maintained a Buy rating on Fiverr International (FVRR) yesterday and set a price target of $36.00.
-The company’s shares closed last Monday at $30.00.
+Oppenheimer analyst Jason Helfstein maintained a Buy rating on Fiverr International (FVRR) today.
+The company’s shares closed last Monday at $32.76.

-Fiverr International has an analyst consensus of Moderate Buy, with a price target consensus of $30.75, representing a 0.0% downside.
-In a report released yesterday, Needham also maintained a Buy rating on the stock with a $38.00 price target.
+The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Fiverr International with a $33.71 average price target, representing a 6.3% upside.
+In a report issued on February 19, Needham also maintained a Buy rating on the stock with a $38.00 price target.

 See today’s analyst top recommended stocks >>